visualizedata/george-sieniawski-thesis/README.md

 * to what extent does carrier coverage correlate with Iranian tensions?
 * to what extent does carrier coverage correlate with Spratly Islands/China tensions?
 * to what extent does carrier coverage correlate with Taiwan/China tension?
-* to what extent does carrier coverage correlate with Brent and/or WTI?
+* to what extent does carrier coverage correlate with [Brent](https://www.bloomberg.com/quote/BRENB:FP) and/or [WTI](https://www.bloomberg.com/quote/CL1:COM) futures?
 * to what extent is the ["Pivot to the Pacific"](https://fas.org/sgp/crs/natsec/R42448.pdf) perceptible in the carrier data?
 * from an energy security perspective, to what extent did domestic shale output reduce U.S. imports from Saudi Arabia?
 * from an energy security perspective, to what extent did domestic shale output drive Saudi Arabia to export to China?